 I checked the switches and dial controls and everything felt nice and tight – no signs of cheap, low-quality parts being used.

 Wiring terminals (and my thoughts on them)

 Close up: the wiring terminals where you’ll connect power, ground, remote, and speaker wiring.
-They’re very high quality and provide an excellent, reliable connection as I found during testing.
-Note, however, that the openings are slightly angled down.
+They’re very high quality and offer an excellent, reliable connection as I discovered during installation.
+Note, however, that the openings are angled downward slightly.

 Similarly, I can say the same for the wiring terminals.
 Unlike cheaper amps, Pioneer uses a high-quality machined metal wiring block in the design.

-Within each connection terminal is a single machine screw that needs one of the 2 included wrenches.
+Within each wire terminal is a single machine screw that uses one of the 2 included hex wrenches.
 You’ll use the included metal wrenches to tighten down the screws and secure wiring.